oktadev/okta-blog/_source/_posts/2021-10-16-full-stack-java.md

 When you choose OAuth 2.0 and OIDC for authentication, the users are stored outside of the application, rather than in it.
 You need to configure an identity provider (IdP) to store your users and allow your app to retrieve information about them.
 By default, JHipster ships with a Keycloak file for Docker Compose.
 A default set of users and groups is imported at startup, and it has a client registered for your JHipster app.

-Here's what the keycloak.yml looks like in your app’s src/main/docker directory:
+Here's what the keycloak.yml looks like in your app's src/main/docker directory:

 ```yaml
 # This configuration is intended for development purpose, it's **your** responsibility to harden it for production